A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography

 \subsubsection{Regularization loss}

-To improve the smoothness, sparsity, and physical realism of the reconstructed conductivity distribution, we introduce several regularization terms.
-First, the Total Variation (TV) Regularization term\cite{gonzalez2017isotropic} is used to promote spatial smoothness in the conductivity distribution and reduce sharp gradients caused by noise or modeling artifacts.
-It is defined as:
+To improve the smoothness, sparsity, and physical realism of the reconstructed conductivity distribution, we employ an isotropic Total Variation (TV) regularization term \cite{gonzalez2017isotropic}.
+On the discrete grid, this is computed as

+where $\nabla_x \sigma_d$ and $\nabla_y \sigma_d$ are central finite-difference approximations of the conductivity gradients, and a small parameter $\xi>0$ is added for numerical stability.
+Compared with anisotropic TV, which penalizes horizontal and vertical variations separately, the isotropic form ensures rotation invariance and yields smoother reconstructions in the presence of noise or sharp conductivity interfaces.

 Additionally, a non-negativity constraint (Hinge Loss) is incorporated to ensure that the predicted conductivity remains physically realistic by enforcing non-negativity:

 Finally, a parameter regularization term is introduced to penalize large model weights, thereby preventing overfitting and improving the generalization ability of the network: